 On Thursday, May 8, we will have a principals meeting to develop a recommendation to the President concerning Treasury's financial services modernization proposal.
 Attached to this memorandum at Tab A is a draft memo to the President (that was never sent) that reflects the state of play as of the end of our last meeting on March 20.
 It is quite similar to the memo we sent you on March 17 in preparation for the March 18 and 20 meetings, and is a good refresher for the upcoming meeting.
+At Tab B are (i) a Treasury outline of its current proposal and (ii) a chart showing critical elements of the banking/commerce alternatives.

-EVENTS SINCE MARCH 20: Following our March 20 meeting, Treasury decided to have a further series of discussions with both members of congress and interested parties concerning their positions on various aspects of the proposal, particularly the most contentious: the degree to which commercial (i.e., non-financial) firms could affiliate with banks.
+EVENTS SINCE MARCH 20: Following our March 20 meeting, Treasury decided to have a further series of discussions with both Members of Congress and other interested parties concerning their positions on various aspects of the proposal, particularly the most contentious: the degree to which commercial (i.e., non-financial) firms could affiliate with banks.
 (See issue 1 of Tab A, pages 4-6.)
 This issue, in turn, implicates the question of the nature and extent of holding company regulation and the role of the Fed.
 (See issue 2 of Tab A, pages 6-9.)

-Based on those discussions -- which delayed transmission of Treasury's report to Congress beyond the March 31 statutory deadline -- Treasury is now recommending that it submit to Congress not legislation for introduction, but rather a report with legislative language including two distinct alternative ways of dealing with the banking and commerce (and related) issue.
+Based on those discussions -- which delayed transmission of Treasury's report to Congress beyond the March 31 statutory deadline -- Treasury is now recommending that it submit to Congress not legislation for introduction, but rather a report with legislative language including two distinct alternative ways of dealing with banking and commerce and related issues.
 Treasury has also done further work on the nature and extent of holding company regulation, and has finished drafting the consumer protection provisions of the bill.
 Treasury's position with respect to the Community Reinvestment Act (see issue 3 of Tab A, pages 9-10) has not changed: the proposal would extend CRA to Wholesale Financial Institutions, but no further.